ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 With the widely-distributed nature of the Rangers, one members suggested a periodic “burst” of days when all the members on a team are collocated via Skype or Slack at the same time.
 Basically, for the space of a day (or ½ day or 2 days, etc., as appropriate), all the members of a team would connect on a team tool like Skype and work at the same time.
 This mitigates the lack of colocation you see in distributed teams.

 Having more than half of a resource to manage the program would be enormously beneficial, too.
 Oftentimes, only the program manager can overcome a blocker, so not having enough of a resource in that role creates a bottleneck, which can really bring multiple projects to crawl.
-Think of it like a computer with not enough memory – the hard drive “thrashes” as it uses virtual memory to compensate.
+Think of it like a computer with not enough memory – the hard drive “thrashes” as it creates virtual memory to compensate, introducing unwanted latency across the system.
 The same is true of teams.
 There must be enough of a critical resource like the program manager in order to keep everything moving smoothly.

 ### Increase bandwidth